3/4/17 - The search for a Treasurer and Board Member is over !

 Jump ahead 50 years to 2016

-The Portsmouth High School girls basketball team under Coach Dan Parr, now 77 years old, finished their regular season with an 18-0 record but unfortunately lost to Hanover in a semi-final tournament game and finished the season with a 20-1 record.
+The Portsmouth High School girls basketball team under Coach Dan Parr, now 78 years old, finished their regular season with an 18-0 record but unfortunately lost to Hanover in a semi-final tournament game and finished the season with a 20-1 record.
+News Alert: Dan retired from coaching in 2016-17 but still teaches psychology at Portsmouth HS with time for Sue and golf.

 We'd like to hear from you.
 If you've retired or have moved onto another school please let us know what you're doing.
 If you'd like to be added to the Alumni Association's mailing list please let us know.
 And please know that you're always welcome to attend the annual reunions.

-The 2017 newsletter will be mailed in late May or early June to all members of the HHS Alumni Association who graduated through 2007 and those non-members within the same time frame whose high school class will be celebrating a 5-year anniversary.
+The 2017 newsletter was mailed in mid-June to all members of the HHS Alumni Association who graduated through 2007 and those non-members within the same time frame whose high school class will be celebrating a 5-year anniversary, provided that we had your correct address.
+If you didn't receive a copy but think you should have, let us know and we'll try to determine why you didn't get the newsletter.

 In late January the Alumni Association learned that our application to the IRS for tax exempt status was approved, effective October 30, 2016.
-This will hopefully encourage more alumni to make tax deductible donations to the Association's scholarship and general funds while also reducing the cost of mailing the annual newsletter.
-The process of obtaining tax-exempt status required the original 1946 By-Laws, now referred to as the Articles of Organization, be revised and expanded to, for example, more precisely define the purpose of the Association and explain how Association funds are used.
+Hopefully this will encourage more alumni to make tax deductible donations to the Association's scholarship and general funds.
+This exemption also enabled us to mail the annual newsletter for less than 12¢/copy, resulting in a savings of nearly $500!
+The process of obtaining tax-exempt status required the original 1946 By-Laws, now referred to as the Articles of Organization, to be revised and expanded to more precisely define the purpose of the Association and explain how Association funds are used.
 Please take a look at the Articles and let us know if you have any comments.
-We will discuss the Articles during a very brief business meeting at the August reunion.
+We will ask for comments regarding the Articles during a very brief business meeting at the August reunion.